prakashinfotech/book-karoo/README.md

 **BookKaroo** is a BookMyShow-style ticket booking platform for the Indian market — movies, live events, plays, sports (including IPL), comedy shows, and activities across 25 seed cities.
 It ships an end-user booking flow, an admin panel, and a partner/venue portal with an event-submission workflow (LYS).

-> 🚧 This is an actively developed MVP, not a finished product.
-See [docs/STATUS.md](docs/STATUS.md) for exactly what's built, partial, or pending.

 ---

 ## 🏗️ Architecture Overview